docsforadobe/javascript-tools-guide/docs/interapplication-communication/communicating-through-messages.md

 ### Step 3: Specify how to handle a response

-If you want to handle a response for this message, or use the data that is returned from the script’s evaluation, you must set up the response-handling mechanism before you send the message.
+If you want to handle a response for this message, or use the data that is returned from the script's evaluation, you must set up the response-handling mechanism before you send the message.
 You do this by defining the [onResult()](bridgetalk-message-object.md#bridgetalk-message-object-onresult) callback in the message object.

 !!! note
     The message callbacks are optional, and are not implemented by all message-enabled applications.
-The response to a message is, by default, the result of evaluation of the script contained in that message’s body property.
+The response to a message is, by default, the result of evaluation of the script contained in that message's body property.
 The target application might define some different kind of response; see [Receiving messages](#receiving-messages).

 When the target has finished processing this message, it looks for an onResult callback in the message